-A Ramadan diet chart looks a little like this; foods with trans fat, sugar, saturated fat, low in protein and high in cholesterol.
+A Ramadan diet chart looks a little like this; foods with trans fat, sugar, saturated fat, low in protein, and high in cholesterol.
 You probably have stepped on the scale and see it show 2-3 lbs more than it showed in the beginning.
 Well, can you blame the scale?
 Ramadan brings joy, peace, enlightenment, and closeness to god.
 But along with that it also brings with it high cholesterol foods, foods filled with trans fat and sugar.
-The diet we have in Ramadan is a sure shot way of gaining fat and losing productivity.
+The diet we have in Ramadan is a sure-shot way of gaining fat and losing productivity.
 You might not see it right now but Ramadan is a great time to get back to your faith and is also a great time to get back on your body goals.

 So don’t you worry I have conducted a Ramadan diet chart for all of my fellow Muslims.
 This diet chart will allow you to stop gaining weight in the holy month.
 As well as lose a few pounds along the way.
 I understand that it is not easy ignoring the pakoras and samosas!

-Ramadan Diet Chart
+Ramadan Diet Chart:

 In this chart, I will list down foods in all three of the macronutrient section such as proteins, fats, and carbohydrates.
 I will tell you healthy food options in each of these three categories.
 Before you read ahead I want you to calculate your Total Daily Energy Expenditure (TDEE).
 This will help you realize how much of each macronutrient you should be taking in each day and how many calories all of those things add up to.
 There is a rough estimate as well which you can do like this.

 Take your weight in lbs and eat protein 0.85x-1.0x grams of your weight.
 Eat 2.0x grams of carbs as per your weight. and eat fat in moderation around 0.4x grams per your body weight.
-Keep in mind that 1 gram of protein and Carbohydrate is equal to 4 calories while 1 gram of fat is equal to 9 calories.
-So you need to have a complete diet, meaning 45% of your calories should come from Carbohydrates and 40% should come from Protein and only 15% should come from fats.
+Keep in mind that 1 gram of protein and carbohydrates is equal to 4 calories while 1 gram of fat is equal to 9 calories.
+So you need to have a complete diet, meaning 45% of your calories should come from Carbohydrates and 40% should come from protein and only 15% should come from fats.
 This entire article will touch flexible dieting mixed in with Ramadan so be prepared.

 We get a lot of these in Ramadan.
 We get them in Pakoras, Samosas, Rolls, fruit chat, parathas, and in anything else.
-Ramadan feasts like iftari and sehri are carbohydrates galore and that is where all the weight gain comes in play.
+Ramadan feasts like iftari and sehri are carbohydrates galore and that is where all the weight gain comes into play.
 People shun out fats but take in as many carbs as they want.
 Although carbs are very important for your body, as they give you immediate energy.
 They can also lead to weight gain and filling your fat cells if taken without precaution.